kaboel/kaboel/README.md

 ##

 <h4 align="center">
-*Note: I'm not actively using GitHub, therefore I show you my Wakatime activity, Behold!
+*Note: I'm not actively using GitHub.
+I use other git repositories at work and college, <br/> therefore I show you my Wakatime activity, Behold!
 </h4>

 <p align="center">